lorenzoeusepi77/kubernetes/README.md

 ### Create Kubernetes cluster with Kubeadm ###
-Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your server.
+Run Ansible playbook with "kubernetes" as clustername and "centos" as user for your servers.

  You need to change vars according with your environment on inventory file: